truchas/truchas/src/2d-truchas/flow/nonisothermal-ns-plan.md

 ## Scope of the first milestone

-Implement thermal transport coupled to incompressible Navier--Stokes for one liquid material.
-The thermal state is advected by the flow and then advanced by the existing implicit thermal transport solver.
-The initial milestone has constant flow properties: thermal feedback to momentum, phase change, and VOF interface reconstruction follow later.
+Implement thermal transport coupled to incompressible Navier--Stokes.
+The thermal state is advected by the flow and then advanced by the implicit thermal transport solver.
+The current implementation includes phase-aware flow mapping, phase-specific enthalpy advection, and a single phase-change material with one liquid phase and an immobile solid phase.

 ## Ownership and time-step structure